Table of Contents

 Poor Eating Habits

-Poor eating habits can significantly impact one's risk for developing type 2 diabetes, especially if the habits have continued regularly for several years.
-Poor eating habits can include eating a diet high in fats and cholesterol, eating too many calories each day, or incorporating too much sugar or salt into a diet.
+Poor eating habits include eating a diet high in fats and cholesterol, consuming too many calories each day, or incorporating too much sugar or salt into a diet.
 Diets without the right proportions of nutrition can cause high blood pressure, risk of heart disease, and risk of obesity, all of which may lead to diabetes.

 Skipping breakfast, drinking sugary drinks, eating too many carbs, and snacking late at night are not-so-healthy habits that could contribute to diabetes.
 If you partake in any of these habits, try replacing one at a time with a healthier habit, like drinking more water during the day instead of reaching for an energy drink.